 because you dance to disco and you don’t like rock

 – because yes, straight boys like good music too.
-I’d never been happier to be help fund expensive taste in suits, a Chelsea property, Russian history and a hat collection to rival Mr Benn’s.
+I’ve never been happier to be help fund expensive taste in suits, a Chelsea property, books on Russian history and a hat collection to rival Mr Benn’s.

-They’ve written a musical, a ballet and recently a spoken word soundtrack to Alan Turing, just as they have soundtracked my life.
-Imminent new music might lack the Smash Hits rush of studying the credits of a 7″ as I walk it home with another seminal cover, yet it taps into those teenage years; when you invested your soul in the music that spoke to you and for you.
+They’ve written a musical, a ballet and recently a spoken word soundtrack to Alan Turing, just as effortlessly as they have soundtracked my life.
+Imminent new music might lack the Smash Hits rush of studying the credits of a 7″ as I walk it home with more seminal cover art, yet it taps into those teenage years; when you invested your soul in the music that spoke to you and for you.
 Always iconic, seldom ironic, Pet Shop Boys are a songwriting team of the finest pedigree.
 Nothing is the kiss of death like being branded national treasures, but shhh, they might just be.

 Now I sit with different faces